-About student mental health
+About student life and mental health

-You might face challenges like:
+You might face certain challenges, such as:

-- meeting and working with new people
+- Meeting and working with new people

-- exams, deadlines for written work or presentations
+- Deadlines for written work or presentations

-- managing your own finances
+- Managing your own finances

-- maintaining relationships with family and old friends
+- Maintaining relationships with family and friends

 Coping with new challenges can have an impact on your mental health, but there are lots of things that you can do to make your time as a student easier and more enjoyable.